Facebook Killer: Mark Zuckerberg Talks About Cleveland Tragedy, Steve Stephens Found Dead After Car Chase

 1:22PM PDT — Suspect’s account disabled; all videos no longer visible to public.

-Based on the given timeline, Godwin Sr.’s murder video was active on Facebook for almost two hours.
+Based on the given timeline, Godwin Sr.’s murder was made available on Facebook for almost two hours.
 Facebook was only able to remove the video almost twenty minutes after it was first reported.

 On Tuesday, the same day as Mark Zuckerberg’s speech, Steve Stephens was tracked down by the police after employees of McDonald’s in Pennsylvania alerted 911.
 Apparently, the suspect stopped by the drive-thru and ordered 20 Chicken McNuggets and large fries.

 According to reports, a female employee recognized Steve Stephens when he came up to the window.
 The McDonald’s staff, who confirmed with other co-workers that it was him, stalled the suspect by giving his chicken nuggets order but put the fries on hold.
+The employee quickly called authorities as soon as the suspect drives away.
 However, Steve Stephens wouldn’t wait any longer.

 “He just took his nuggets and said, ‘I have to go,’ and he drove off.”

 Shortly after the suspect drove off the drive-thru, authorities were able to track him down, reports claim.
-State police reportedly chased him for less than two miles before executing their tactic — ramming the rear of the suspect’s car to make it lose control.
+State police reportedly chased his for less than two miles before executing their tactic — ramming the rear of the suspect’s car to make it lose control.
 That is when Steve Stephens decided to end his own life.

 “As the vehicle was spinning out of control from the PIT maneuver, Stephens pulled a pistol and shot himself in the head.”